ladybirdweb/faveo-server-images/README.md

 The preferred OS distribution is Cent OS 8, simply because all the development is made on it and we know it works.
 However, any OS that lets you install the above packages should work.

 <a id="markdown-generic-linux-instructions" name="generic-linux-instructions"></a>
-### Generic Linux instructions For Community version
+### Linux installation instructions for Community version
 * [Generic Instructions](/docs/installation/providers/community/generic.md)
 * [Ubuntu](/docs/installation/providers/community/ubuntu.md)
 * [Debian](/docs/installation/providers/community/debian.md)

 <a id="markdown-generic-linux-instructions-enterprise" name="generic-linux-instructions-enterprise"></a>
-### Generic Linux instructions For Freelancer, paid and Enterprise version
+### Linux installation instructions for Freelancer, paid and Enterprise version
 * [Generic Instructions](/docs/installation/providers/enterprise/generic.md)
 * [Ubuntu](/docs/installation/providers/enterprise/ubuntu.md)
 * [Debian](/docs/installation/providers/enterprise/debian.md)